NoorHashmi/NoorHashmi/README.md

 - 👋 Hi, I’m @NoorHashmi
-- 👀 I’m interested in stuff.
+- 🌱 I’m currently working on small projects.
+Ideally, just one week long.
-- 🌱 I’m currently learning how to code.
+- 💞️ I'm looking to collaborate in medium sized projects (one month long).
-- 💞️ I’m looking to collaborate on simple projects for now.
+- I do not multi-task.
+One project at a time.
+You may contact for availability.
-- 📫 How to reach me ...
-Here?
+- 📫 How to reach me ?
+Here, for now.

 <!---
 NoorHashmi/NoorHashmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.